s3afroze/automate-my-tabs/README.md

 ## How to set the time?
 There are multiple ways to set the time to run the script for opening websites.

-> Cronjob for linux or Unix-like computer operating systems.
+> Cronjob for __linux or Unix-like/Mac OS__ computer operating systems.
 > This will give you more flexibility on specifying time.
 > Check out __cronjob.txt__ for guidance concerning specifying time.
 > I would recommend to check out this [video](https://www.youtube.com/watch?v=QZJ1drMQz1A) for more on cronjob.

+> Alternatively; Another solution is by using the datetime and scheudule module in python which will support all OS.
+> Check out __schedule.txt__ for guidance concerning specifying time.

 ## Built With
 Python 2.7